Saturday, March 31, 2018

 In 1910, only about 10% of the population had electricity in their homes.
 The early electric power companies' major revenue source was from contracts with cities to provide electricity to light their main streets, with the electric railway companies, and with the manufacturing industries.

 Left.
 Lisbon Street by night, Lewiston.
-Postcard postmarked February 15, 1919, from PWM
+The postcard is postmarked February 15, 1919, from PWM

 Above, Middle Street Portland,.
 Postcard postmarked November 5, 1909, from PWM.